alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 The PaaS team creates the first org for a new project, and assigns at least one [org manager](/#org-manager) to that org.
 If you want to start a new project on the platform, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), telling us who the org manager(s) should be.

-Run `cf orgs` to list the orgs your user account can access:
+Run `cf orgs` to list the orgs your user account can access.

 Run `cf org ORGNAME` to see [quota](/#quotas) information about an org, where `ORGNAME` is the name of the org.